mrismanaziz/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## I couldn't get a reservation at the library.
+They were completely booked.